 Facilities & Services

 Heating is via the electric on demand radiators.
 The kitchen is fully fitted with a range of units.
 There is an electric oven and hob, microwave, toaster, fridge / freezer and dishwasher, washing machine.
 The living room has a flatscreen digital TV and DVD player.
 There is no WiFi at the property.
 There is an iron & ironing board and a hair drier

-Electricity, heating, bed linen and towels are all included.
+Electricity, heating are included, but you must provide your own bed linen & towels.
 You will need to bring your own beach or pool towels.
 We regret that no smoking is allowed.
 Up to 2 well behaved dogs may stay at the property for the small additional cost of £30 per dog per week.
 Dogs must not be left unattended in the property.
 There is off road parking for 1 car.
 There is a cot and high chair available upon request.
 The pool is heated between May half term and the first week in September.